afguti/prompteng/README.md

 #### answer.py
 This script answer questions and is a practice of one of the principles of prompt engineering; "Write clear and especific instructions".
 Espesifically, the tactic number one; "Use delimiters".

+#### eigogpt.py
+This is an ai assitant that helps to incorporate new words to the learner vocabulary.